 An admission however, (now denied by DL as is his habit of continually retracting and denying things he has said previously ) which was repeated to another person on a separate occasion who is prepared to swear an Affidavit to that effect if required to do so.

-It’s worth mentioning that neither of these websites have been attacked by DL or his acolytes to any degree.
+It’s worth mentioning that that website has been attacked by D or any his acolytes to any degree if at all.

-Maybe DL could explain why nobody sued Scallywag over the allegations, if what they were saying was so far off the mark?
+Maybe D would be so helpful as to explain why nobody sued Scallywag over the allegations, if what they were saying was so far off the mark?